mogui/mogui.github.com/_posts/2016-01-31-death-metal.markdown

 title: "Death Metal"
 date: "2016-01-31 21:05:47"
 categories: deathmetal
-excerpt: where we talk about the meaning of a genre
+excerpt: where we talk about the meaning of a music genre
 music: Gory Blister - Art Bleeds
 ---